Wondering how to crop photos – portraits specifically?

 - Head and shoulders crop

-If you want a reminder of these cropping guides, fill in the form and I’ll send it to you.
+To receive a cheat sheet of these cropping guides, fill in the form and I’ll send it to you.

 So now let’s get into exactly where is considered good and not good to crop portraits.